 The effective leader ensures that the focus stays on debating/critiquing the merit of the ideas and does not devolve into criticizing people.
 Personal attacks or bullying are unacceptable and the leader makes it clear that these will not be tolerated; colleagues are to be treated as teammates and not adversaries.
 Further, the leader makes it clear that once the intellectual debate is over everyone on the team will support and get on board with whatever decision is made.

 A Leader's Role in the Conflict Management Process

 Involvement: The leader’s level of involvement must be based on the nature of the team members and the significance/scope of the discussion/project.

 Expectation: Differences of opinion are to be encouraged and an expectation set for healthy, respectful debate and an exchange of ideas.

 Reciprocity: Expect everyone to participate: debate/cast a vote/offer an opinion, and ultimately support the final decision as if it was their own.

 Empathy: Set ground rules that personal attacks are not acceptable and will not be tolerated.
 Watch for signs that conflict is becoming unhealthy, and take appropriate corrective action.
 Colleagues are to be treated as teammates not as adversaries.

 Communication: Listen actively with focused attention.
-Clarify, Confirm, Correct the conclusions that are made to ensure crystal clear clarity.
+Clarify, Confirm, and Correct the conclusions that are made to ensure crystal clear clarity.

 Follow Through: Get a commitment to follow through on the agreed outcomes.
-Set expectations and accountabilities and a follow through process.
+Set expectations and accountabilities and a follow-through process.